 Download the Personal Health Assessment & HIV/AIDS Counselling and Testing Questionnaire.

-Do not complete the Wellness Screening section as this has to be completed by a healthcare professional.
+Do not complete the Wellness Screening section as this has to be completed by a Healthcare Professional.
 Complete all other sections.

 Take your form to an accredited general practitioner, pharmacist, biokineticist or nurse.

 Bankmed Personal Health Assessments are paid for from the insured pool of funds of your benefit plan.
 The insured benefit is the portion of your medical aid that does not affect your day-to-day benefits.
-This means that it is not paid from your Medical Savings Account (should you be on the Core Saver, Comprehensive or Plus plans) and it also does not affect any of your consultation limits (should you be on the PMB, Traditional or Basic plans).
+This means that it is not paid from your Medical Savings Account (should you be on the Core Saver, Comprehensive or Plus plans) and it also does not affect any of your consultation limits (should you be on the Essential, Traditional or Basic plans).